gembarrett/API-location-photos/README.md

 API-location-photos
 ===================

-Travelling photo finder: search for a location to be shown popular photos of that place (provided by the Flickr API) and where that place is on a map (provided by the Google Maps API)
+Travelling photo finder is a 12-hour experiment in API usage.
+Visitors simply enter the name of a location into the search box and hit "search".
+The Flickr API is then used to identify the searched-for location and return 12 popular photos taken in that area.
+The Google Maps API is then used to show the location on a map.

+Currently this is desktop-only.
+Responsiveness will be added in due course, in addition to the separation and minification of the JS (full JS will be kept on GitHub for reference).